robertjhull/numbering-systems/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## About

-This is a small app built for practicing the conversion of integers between **binary**, **decimal**, **octal**, and **hexadecimal**.
+The app tests your knowledge on converting numbers between **binary**, **decimal**, **octal**, and **hexadecimal** numbering systems.

-This app is a WIP.

-## Features
+## Pages

-The app first displays a page asking the user how many questions they would like to solve, the maximum range of numbers, and types of conversions to be tested on.
-After finishing the quiz the user has the option of continuing on to see the graded result, or returning to the index page to generate another quiz.

-Implemented features:

-- [x] Select the type of conversions to be tested.
+`/`
+- The starting page where users can select the parameters to be tested on (question amount, decimal range, and types of bases).

+`/about`
-- [x] Choose the number of questions per quiz.
+- Page detailing all the features of the app.
-- [x] Animated progress bar.
-- [x] Show the correct answers if the user answer is wrong.
-- [x] Allow user to change themes.
-- [x] Quiz results page.
-- [ ] Explanations on converting between bases.

-## Known Issues

-- ~~Reloading the quiz page will result in an error as the question array will return a value of ```null```.~~ _fixed 2.16.21_
-- ~~The quiz does not record the final question answer in the score.~~ _fixed 2.18.21_
-- Theme choice does not persist between pages.
+`/quiz`
+- The quiz takes the list of generated numbers and questions the user on randomly selected conversion types for each number.
+The progress bar shows the percentage progress and flashes red or green depending on whether the answer is correct.

+`/quiz/results`
+- Here you can see the full list of questions as well as your own answers compared to the correct ones.

 ## Tools Used